 Collector and land access streets should form a street system within neighborhoods, with the boundaries of those neighborhoods determined by arterial streets, or other built or natural boundaries.
 Desirably, collector and land access streets should not extend directly through a neighborhood, or from neighborhood to neighborhood.
 Otherwise, traffic may begin to occur on the collector and land access streets, particularly if the arterial street system is experiencing traffic congestion.
 Neighborhood residents experience traffic concerns at relatively low levels of traffic volume, specifically, 1,500 to 2,500 vehicles per average weekday, or about one-ninth to one-sixth of the potential traffic-carrying design capacity of a two-lane urban arterial street.
-The collector and land access street system within a neighborhood should be designed to discourage through traffic from traveling within the neighborhood, but should also be designed to permit reasonably direct travel-by personal vehicle, bicycle, and walking-within the neighborhood by its residents to neighborhood parks, neighborhood schools, neighborhood
+The collector and land access street system within a neighborhood should be designed to discourage through traffic from traveling within the neighborhood.
+It should also be designed to permit reasonably direct travel-by personal vehicle, bicycle, and walking-by residents to all parts of the neighborhood, including parks, schools, and commercial centers, and to each arterial street along the neighborhood boundary.

-Arterial streets generally account for about 30% of the mileage of the total street and highway system, and carry about 90% of the total average weekday traffic in the Region. commercial centers, and as well to all parts of the neighborhood, and to each arterial street along the neighborhood boundary.
-Otherwise, traffic internal to a neighborhood may be made almost exclusively by automobile, and unnecessarily over the arterials that form the boundaries of the neighborhood.
+Arterial streets generally account for about 30% of the mileage of the total street and highway system, and carry about 90% of the total average weekday traffic in the Region.